leo770/Tensorflow-Object-Detection-Project/README.md

 8. Real-time recognition as test.py in Tensorflow-Object-Detection-Project\models-master\research\object_detection, open pycharm to execute
 9. Due to the limited computer performance, the training time is not long, and the processor is used for training, so the accuracy is not high.
 The accuracy is about 70%.(Intel Core I5-5200U With 8GBRAM Single Channel 1600MHz DDR3)

+# Training on ssd_mobilenet_v1
+I’m providing pre-trained weights for ssd_mobilenet_v1 to make it easier to start, but you need to download the complete model file in the provided Baidu network disk link.
+You can use those weights as a starting point to train your own variation on the network.
+Training code is in Tensorflow-Object-Detection-Project\models-master\research\object_detection\train.py.
+You can run it directly from Windows cmd as such:
+`python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training ssd/ssd_mobilenet_v1_coco.config`

 # Issues
 1. Q: If ModuleNotFoundError: No module named 'object_detection' occurs